 ATVs and UTVs were once considered a luxury or, at best, a way of transporting people and materials around the farm.
-Real farmers only used tractors.
-However, with more powerful engines and more robust frames and drive trains, modern ATVs and UTVs are proving capable farm tools, and their lower cost and maneuverability often give them an edge over their larger counterparts in some situations.
-You’ve maybe already discovered the value of a winch on your quad, but there are plenty of other implements that give these four-wheel wonders unexpected versatility.
+Real farmers used tractors.
+However, with more powerful engines and more robust frames and drive trains, modern ATVs and UTVs are proving capable farm tools.
+Their lower cost and maneuverability often give them an edge over their larger counterparts in some situations.
+Perhaps you’ve discovered the value of a winch on your quad, but there are plenty of other attachments and implements that give these four-wheel wonders unexpected versatility.

 Off-road tires are great for trails and a little mud, but tire chains give your vehicle extra bite when working on dirt, snow or ice.
 They’re relatively inexpensive, are available for nearly every tire size, come in a variety of patterns and install quickly.

 Snow removal blades come in two varieties: V-shaped and straight.
-V-blades push snow from the center to both sides for a balanced push, while straight blades can be slanted to push all the snow to one side or the other.
+V-blade attachments push snow from the center to both sides for a balanced push, while straight blades can be slanted to push all the snow to one side or the other.
 If your quad lacks hydraulics, look for a model with an electric winch to raise and lower the blade.
-There are a number of blade manufacturers in a variety of sizes to fit just about anything from an ATV to a 1-ton truck.
+Numerous blades in various sizes are manufactured to fit vehicles of various size, including ATVs and 1-ton trucks.